- Our Hospital

 Varicose veins are very common, and up to one in three of us will experience them in our lifetime.
-We know they are caused by failure of the valves in veins that allow one-way blood flow back to the heart from the legs.
+They are caused by failure of the valves in veins that allow one-way blood flow back to the heart from the legs.
 These poorly functioning valves allow blood to pool and cause swelling of the veins themselves leading to the grape-like appearance of varicose veins under your skin.
-Many factors can contribute to varicose veins, including other family members having them, pregnancy, ageing, occupations where individuals stand still for prolonged periods, previous DVT and gaining weight.
+Many factors can contribute to varicose veins, including other family members having them, pregnancy, ageing, occupations where individuals stand still for prolonged periods, previous deep vein thrombosis (DVT), and gaining weight.

 Several treatment options are available to reduce and close your varicose veins, allowing the blood to reroute through your healthy veins.
 These options are minimally invasive using laser or radiofrequency (microwaves) to close the affected vein.
 The surgery is performed under a local anaesthetic, which means that although you will be awake, the entire area will be numb and you will not feel anything.

 Treatment typically takes an hour, and your consultant will advise you on the most appropriate option for your condition.
 Click on the box below to learn more about vein treatments offered at Highgate Private Hospital.

 The most common treatment for superficial yet unsightly thread veins is sclerotherapy.
 This involves injecting a chemical, known as a sclerosant, into the veins.
 This irritates the structure of the veins, causing them to close up and fade away.

 This is a similar procedure that uses a foam version of the sclerosant, and can be effective in treating larger veins.
 Dependent on the extent and number of your varicose veins, you may need several sessions to achieve the desired result.